|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Force Landed December 10, 1941

-One of four B-17s that took off from Clark Field at 9:30am to bomb Japanese ships off Aparri and Vigan.
+On the ground, this B-17 was only partially armed with three 600 lbs bombs before departing fearing a Japanese air raid before taking off again at 9:30am as one of four B-17s on a mission to bomb Japanese ships off Aparri and Vigan.
 The convoy had been spotted during the night and bombed during the first American bombing mission of the Pacific War earlier that morning.
 Over the target, B-17D 40-3091 piloted by Lt.
-Schaetzel spotted enemy transports and dropped his bombs from 25,000' before being jumped by Zeros and diving down to 7,000'.
+Schaetzel spotted enemy transports and released his bombs from 25,000' before being jumped by Zeros and diving down to 7,000'.

-Arriving over Aparri next, Kelly found nothing and proceeded towards Vigan.
-Spotting heavy cruiser Ashigara (falsely claimed to be Battleship Haruna) and bombardier Levin salvoed all three bombs from 22,000', claiming one hit and observed a seaplane taking off from the deck.
-In fact, no battleship was part of the invasion force and no damage was suffered aboard Ashigara.
+This B-17 was next to arrive over Aparri and pilot Kelly saw no targets and proceeded south towards Vigan where Kelly spotted heavy cruiser Ashigara (falsely claimed to be Battleship Haruna).
+Bombardier Meyer Levin salvoed all three bombs from 22,000' and claimed one hit and observed a seaplane taking off from the deck.
+In fact, no damage was suffered aboard Ashigara and no battleship was part of the invasion force.

-Prior to landing back at Clark Field, the B-17 was intercepted by A6M2 Zeros of the Tainan Kōkūtai including pilot Saburo Sakai.
-During their first firing pass, the nose section was hit, damaged the pilot's instrument panel and blew off the top of SSgt Delehanty's head, killing him instantly.
-The Zeros made repeated firing passes and started a in the bomb bay the engulfed the rear of the bomber in flames.
+Before landing at Clark Field, intercepted by A6M2 Zeros from the Tainan Kōkūtai including pilot Saburo Sakai.
+During the first firing pass, the Zeros hit the nose section with gunfire that damaged the pilot's instrument panel and killed SSgt Delehanty instantly when the top of his head was blown off.
+Afterwards, the same Zeros made repeated firing passes and started a fire in the bomb bay that engulfed the rear of the bomber.